BGAcademy23/ncbidatasets/docs/NCBI-datasets-cli.md

 The list of commands below will accomplish the following tasks:

-1. Create a new conda environment named `datasets` and install the *datasets* CLI tool in that new environment.
+1. Create a new conda environment named `datasets` and install the *datasets* CLI tool and the UNIX tree tool (useful for visualizing the folder structure) in that new environment.
 2. Activate the `datasets` environment.
 3. Test the installation by calling the *datasets* CLI.

 ```
-conda create -n datasets -c conda-forge ncbi-datasets-cli -y
+conda create -n datasets -c conda-forge ncbi-datasets-cli tree -y
 conda activate datasets
 datasets
 ```